Pre-surgical Psychological Evaluation

 Can I Continue to See Dr. Harte After the Evaluation is Completed?

 Yes.
 In some instances, additional psychotherapy services may be a requirement for recommendation for surgery.
 Irrespective of surgery recommendation, patients are encouraged to ask about Dr. Harte’s behavioral health services.
-Dr. Harte is committed to helping clients live more purposeful, fulfilling, and rewarding lives.
 He draws upon evidence-based cognitive and behavioral principles to help clients identify and change counterproductive thoughts and behaviors.
 Therapy with Dr. Harte is collaborative, solution focused, and goal oriented.
-He provides a comfortable, supportive, and nonjudgmental atmosphere so you can achieve the emotional and physical well-being you are striving for.